yueguoguo/yueguoguo.github.io/_posts/2021-10-31-data-science-journey.md

 * Life needs a goal.
 * The goal should be big enough.
 * Walking towards the goal should be non-stop.
-* The process is suffering.
+* The process might be suffering.
 * Sometimes it is fine to relax.
-* It is also fine to look around "stocastically".
+* It is also fine to look around.
 * The process can be either slow or fast, so there is no need to worry.
 * The initial point is important.
 * The goal is reachable even if it is far away.